A new wave of funds: Russian investors assert themselves on the domestic and global markets

 The Russian venture scene is tiny, but vigorous: several new funds were announced over the past few weeks, targeting a variety of sectors and geographies, sometimes with very specific approaches, reports East-West Digital News (EWDN).

-RUB10bn for Russian tech startups
+RUB10bn for Russian tech start-ups

-One of these new funds was announced by TealTech Capital, a PE/VC firm owned by Yury Alasheev, Andrey Ivashchenko and Andrey Krivenko, three businessmen from the food production, food retail and pharma industry, respectively.
+One of these new funds was announced by TealTech Capital, a PE/VC firm owned by Yury Alasheev, Andrey Ivashchenko and Andrey Krivenko, three businessmen from the food production, food retail and pharma industry respectively.

-Funded by its founders exclusively, TealTech’s first fund has invested 4bn rubles in total since 2017, backing 43 projects at various stages of maturity.
-At the pre-seed and seed stages, the portfolio includes mums marketplace Kid-to-Baby, educational assistant Mishka AI, neuro training software developer Neurochat, and many other projects.
+Funded by its founders exclusively, TealTech’s first fund has invested RUB4bn in total since 2017, backing 43 projects at various stages of maturity.
+At the pre-seed and seed stages, the portfolio includes mums' marketplace Kid-to-Baby, educational assistant Mishka AI, neuro training software developer Neurochat, and many other projects.

 TealTech now intends to launch a new fund, TealTech 2, targeting some RUB10bn ($135mn).
 TealTech says it will not take any management fee, but retain a carried interest of 50% of the profits – well above the 20% industry standard.